 "Amazing Grace with Bill Moyers".
 A 90-min special program first shown on PBS television stations in October 1990 and occasionally repeated on PBS stations.
 The program describes the history of the hymn Amazing Grace, the life of its author John Newton, the singing of the hymn in its many versions by soloists and groups having a wide variety of styles, and the meaning of the words to a variety of people.
 One segment features white Sacred Harp singers, led by Hugh McGraw, singing the hymn at the regular June singing at the Holly Springs Primitive Baptist Church in Bremen, GA, in 1989.
 The social aspects of the singing and the meaning of the tradition to Southern singers are also described.
 Another segment, longer and very interesting, features black Wiregrass Sacred Harp singers in the area of Ozark, AL, led by 91-year-old Dewey Williams.
 The DVD appears to be out of print.
 Used copies are available from Amazon.

 Videotapes from the Center for the Study of Southern Culture.
 A large number of color videotapes about most aspects of Southern culture were previously listed on the website for the Center for the Study of Southern Culture at the University of Mississippi.
 In the recent past there were listed in the Catalog three videotapes dealing with shape-note music, but they are no longer listed.
 Contact the Center at 662-915-5993 to inquire about availability.

 Website for video streaming of "They Sing of a Heaven."
 This documentary can be viewed for free by videostreaming over the Internet from the outstanding Folkstreams.net Web site.
-(Note: If any Folkstreams.net webpage does not open initially, or if the video does not start, click on the reload button once or twice.)
+(Note: If any Folkstreams.net webpage does not open initially, or if the video does not start, click on the reload button once or twice and wait.)